dumbie/CtrlUI/Readme.md

 ## DirectXInput Application Features
 - Easily customize the controller button layout.
-- Make and save a screenshot directly from your controller.
+- Make and save a screenshot directly with your controller.
 - Control your system volume and media with your controller.
 - Built-in on screen keyboard which can be used by your controller.
-- Supported controllers: PlayStation 1, 2, 3, 4, 5 and more.
-- Unsupported controllers: Xbox and XInput controllers.

 ## Fps Overlayer Application Features
-- Show the current frame rate of a running application.
+- Show current frame rate of a running application.
+- Show processor, videocard and other hardware stats.
-- Show the current time on your screen while gaming.
+- Show current time on your screen while gaming.
+- Browse the web in an overlay while gaming.

+## Screen Capture Tool Application Features
+- Capture your screen to an image or video.

+## Supported controllers
+- Sony PlayStation 1 (Wired)
+- Sony PlayStation 2 (Wired)
+- Sony PlayStation 3 (Wired)
+- Sony PlayStation 4 DualShock
+- Sony PlayStation 5 DualSense
+- Nintendo Switch Pro
+- 8BitDo Pro 2

+## Unsupported controllers
+- Microsoft Xbox controllers.
+- XInput controllers.

 ## Installation Instructions
 1) Extract the CtrlUI folder to any directory you want on your device.